PatrickWu84/FoodTruckFinder/README.md

  ## Penn Labs Android Technical Challenge
 The requirements for this challenge was to build an Android App that displayed food trucks and dining halls at Penn along with relevant information.
 Additional features include a map of all the food trucks, sorting the trucks by distance and rating, and date/time integration in order to update dining hall status/hours.
-Coming into this challenge, I was not super familiar with Android development so my main goal was to learn and improve my skills through the process of completing the challenge.
+Coming into this challenge, I wouldn't say I was super familiar with Android development so one of my main goal was to learn and improve my skills through the process of completing the challenge.
 ### How to Run
 This project can be used on desktop by opening it in Android Studio and running it on a virtual mobile device.
 Users will be prompted upon opening the app to approve a permission request to access their location.
 Please select **precise**